GSP

 Returns: nothing

-SetTerminationProtection locks a job flow so the Amazon EC2 instances in the cluster cannot be terminated by user intervention, an API call, or in the event of a job-flow error.
+SetTerminationProtection locks a cluster (job flow) so the EC2 instances in the cluster cannot be terminated by user intervention, an API call, or in the event of a job-flow error.
 The cluster still terminates upon successful completion of the job flow.
-Calling SetTerminationProtection on a job flow is analogous to calling the Amazon EC2 DisableAPITermination API on all of the EC2 instances in a cluster.
+Calling "SetTerminationProtection" on a cluster is similar to calling the Amazon EC2 "DisableAPITermination" API on all EC2 instances in a cluster.

-SetTerminationProtection is used to prevent accidental termination of a job flow and to ensure that in the event of an error, the instances will persist so you can recover any data stored in their ephemeral instance storage.
+"SetTerminationProtection" is used to prevent accidental termination of a cluster and to ensure that in the event of an error, the instances persist so that you can recover any data stored in their ephemeral instance storage.

-To terminate a job flow that has been locked by setting SetTerminationProtection to "true", you must first unlock the job flow by a subsequent call to SetTerminationProtection in which you set the value to "false".
+To terminate a cluster that has been locked by setting "SetTerminationProtection" to "true", you must first unlock the job flow by a subsequent call to "SetTerminationProtection" in which you set the value to "false".

-For more information, go to Protecting a Job Flow from Termination in the Amazon Elastic MapReduce Developer's Guide.
+For more information, seeManaging Cluster Termination (https://docs.aws.amazon.com/emr/latest/ManagementGuide/UsingEMR_TerminationProtection.html) in the Amazon EMR Management Guide.

 Each argument is described in detail in: Paws::EMR::SetVisibleToAllUsers